Updated August 9, 2024

 • If the sales outlet is a temporary kiosk in the arrivals terminal or outside a train station, find out where you can go for assistance later.
 Ask for the telephone number and online chat link where an English-speaking agent can help resolve any problems you encounter.

-• If you’ll be travelling to other EU countries, check on roaming limits.
+• If you’ll be travelling to other EU countries, check roaming limits.
 There may be daily limits on calling and data, or additional charges for international calls.
 For example, I had 8 GB of data with my plan, but usage was limited to 350 MB per day outside of Italy.

 • Pay cash to avoid unexpected charges to your credit card.
 I was pleased that the €12 debit couldn’t find its way to my credit card account.
 When working across a language barrier, information on features and costs may not be clear.
 Texts received from the carrier on important details can be overlooked if they’re in a language that isn’t understood.